tedstreete/opi-api/doc/api-extensions.md

 For improved backward compatibility of the OPI APIs

-- Vendor specific messages are enumerated from the values `1024` onwards
+- Vendor specific messages are enumerated from the field ids from `1024` to `2048`.
+Field IDs beyond 2048 are reserved for future use.

 - Specific fields are never included directly in the extensions, but a vendor specific messsage is include
 - Vendor specific message can have its own (and evolving) fields
 - The vendor specific messages are kept in the vendor specific directories, however in the above example, they are kept in the same